Multi-award winning One-80° Pronosupinator

-The Pronouspinator is usually used to treat stiffness of either supination and/or pronation.
-There are other good and bad options on the market and custom made.
-Please read the FAQ below for answers to your questions.
-If you don’t find it here, please feel free to email us on firstname.lastname@example.org
+The One-80° Pronouspinator is used to treat stiffness of either supination and/or pronation.
+Please read the FAQ below for answers to common questions.
+If you don’t find your question here, please feel free to email us on email@example.com

-The average gain for people with stiffness is 40-50⁰ # with similar splints.
+The average gain for people with stiffness is 40-50⁰ with similar mobilisation orthoses.

 Dynamic splints (such as Lee, Von Kersberg & Lastayo’s) and strong static progressive splints (such as the JAS Pro/Sup) have been shown to be efficacious in the stiffest of patients, even when therapy fails.